 Eddie Cheever III celebrates his maiden NASCAR victory

 Short and successful career in European NASCAR

 After it turned out that his dream to become the driver in Formula 1 became unrealistic, Cheever switched to stock car racing.
 In 2014 he drove in the NASCAR Whelen Euro Series and did well.
 Eddie finished third in the series after winning three out of 12 races and having other two podiums.
 He won the Jerome Sarran Trophy, rewarding the highest placed racer aged 25 or less, and also was awarded as a driver with the most pole positions.
 The same year Eddie also made a one-off appearance in the Euro V8 Series.

 The following season in the European NASCAR series also was pretty good after Cheever won one race before finishing 5th in the standings.
 The same year he appeared as a guest in the NASCAR K&N Pro Series what was an attempt to make a breakthrough in the United States.

-In 2016 Eddie left stock car racing and debuted in the sports car racing.
-The debut was perfect as he became a champion of the Italian GT3 Championship.
-Driving a Ferrari 458 Italia, prepared by Scuderia Baldini 27, Cheever won 3 out of 13 races, had a total of 10 podium finishes, and also scored 5 pole positions, as well as 4 fastest laps.
+In 2016, Eddie left stock car racing and debuted in the sports car racing.
+The debut was perfect as he became a champion of the Italian GT3 Championship, together with Federico Leo.
+Driving a Ferrari 458 Italia, prepared by Scuderia Baldini 27, Cheever won three out of 13 races, had a total of 10 podium finishes, and also scored 5 pole positions, as well as 4 fastest laps.

-In 2017, the Rome-born racer will try to defend his crown in the Italian GT3 Championship but also will try to experience some other categories.
-At the beginning of the year, Eddie raced with Scuderia Praha in the 24h Series round at Circuit Paul Ricard and finished 3rd, driving alongside Jiri Pisarik, Josef Kral, and Matteo Malucelli.
+In 2017, the Rome-born racer was trying to defend his crown in the Italian GT3 Championship, scoring two wins and finishing fifth in the points.
+His partner was Matteo Malucelli.
+Outside Italy, Eddie raced with Scuderia Praha in the 24h Series round at Circuit Paul Ricard and finished 3rd, driving alongside Jiri Pisarik, Josef Kral, and Matteo Malucelli.